In this comprehensive guide for DOT urine drug screen specimen collections, you will learn:

 - Interactive Content

 - Quizzes & Assessments

 Note: This course is step 1 of a 2-step process.
 Step 2 is the proficiency demonstration of five error-free mock collections, which is required by DOT to be monitored in real-time by a qualified training monitor.
 We offer the mock collections monitoring both on-site and via video conference.
+The course and mock proficiency certification is valid for five years.
 Please contact us for details.

 Why It's Important

 Collectors are typically the only individuals who have direct face-to-face contact with the donor during the drug testing process.
 Collectors therefore play an important role in public safety by ensuring not just the integrity of the urine specimen collection, but of the entire DOT drug screening process.